Key Largo Florida Sets The Stage

 However, if you do discover an artifact - don't disturb it.
 It's illegal to remove or disturb any discovered artifact or treasure.
 Permits are required to do so, and they're only granted in rare instances when a special recovery has been planned.

 If you do find something while scuba diving Key Largo, make a note of it's location.
 Mark the longitude and latitude, then notify the Florida Keys National Marine Sanctuary authorities.
-In Key Largo they can be reached at 305-853-0877, and in Key West at 305-809-4700.
+Here they can be reached at 305-853-0877, and in Key West at 305-809-4700.